The Lawn Care Guide

 Well-maintained lawns and gardens contribute to social connections within a community and can also improve relationships with your neighbors.

 Give the Lawn Care Minneapolis team a call on 612-405-2660 or click here if you would like us help you maintain your lawn.
 We have experience with family homes all the way through to housing complexes & sports grounds.

-In Minneapolis, our most common desirable grass types are:
+In Minnesota, our most common desirable grass types are:

 - Fescue grasses

 Lawns in Minneapolis experience the stresses of our harsh winters, so lawns of cool season turfgrasses are ideal.